Tumu Crisis: Military situation

 The defense of the northern border was primarily focused on the area between China and the steppe, as the outposts in present-day Inner Mongolia had been abandoned.
 (Note: During the reign of the Yongle Emperor, the outposts in present-day Inner Mongolia were abandoned due to financial issues.
 The only exception was the garrison in Kaiping, which was isolated and difficult to defend.
-As a result, the Ming army abandoned it in 1430.)
+The Ming army abandoned it in 1430.)
 The Great Wall had not yet been constructed and the border was only guarded by patrols between fortified cities.
 The defense of the northeast relied on three main fortified cities: Xuanfu, Datong, and Beijing.
 The fortifications of Beijing were not completed until 1445.
 In Xuanfu, there were 90,000 soldiers, with 35,000 ready for battle and 55,000 in training.
 Additionally, there were 25,000 horsemen and 9,000 firearms of various types, (Note: 3,000 each of heavy mortars, light hand guns, and the signal guns.) as well as 90,000 hand rockets.
 Datong had a stronger cavalry force, with 35,000 horses, and was supported by 160,000 men in Beijing.
 The reserve consisted of garrisons stationed in northeastern China, specifically in North Zhili, Shandong, and Henan.

 The border patrol battalions were meant to hold off the enemy until the main forces arrived, but with Xuanfu only 180 km from Beijing, the defense system lacked depth and relied on a quick and decisive response to any attack.